DSU Fall by-ELECTION 2024

 ▼ Am I eligible to run for an executive officer position?

-All students are eligible to run for an executive position, as long as they are a Dalhousie student for the duration of their term!
+Students are eligible to run for an executive position, as long as they are a Dalhousie student for the duration of their term!
 For more information, see Bylaw 4.2.

 ▼ What is the time commitment for an Executive Officer position?